Nullspeak/nullspeak.github.io/README.md

 This is my personal website.
 There isn't really much else to put here.

-Source files are viewable but they cannot be used in derivative works.
+Components of this project may be taken and used freely, derivative projects may be created with my permission.